 From the training of Congregational Health Promoters to the development of faith-based walking programs to the creation of curricula that explore the meaning of health and healing ministry, Church Health develops quality resources for use by people of faith.

 Our Church Health Reader, connects churches and people who work in them who are interested in healing ministry by providing them with both theological frameworks and practical applications.

-Through internships, conferences and public forums, the Church Health Center provides educational opportunities for students and professionals to connect faith with health and explore how their chosen career might be influenced by the experience.
+Through internships, conferences and public forums, Church Health provides educational opportunities for students and professionals to connect faith with health and explore how their chosen career might be influenced by the experience.

 Unhealthy children often become unhealthy adults.
-To explore innovative ways to break this cycle, the Center opened Perea preschool that is not only focused on academic development of young minds but is also committed to creating a learning environment that emphasizes health of body and spirit.
+To explore innovative ways to break this cycle, Church Health opened Perea preschool that is not only focused on academic development of young minds but is also committed to creating a learning environment that emphasizes health of body and spirit.